sbstjn/serverless-dynamodb-autoscaling/README.md

 With this plugin for [serverless](https://serverless.com) you can set DynamoDB Auto Scaling configuratin in your `serverless.yml` file.
 The plugin supports multiple tables and separate configuration sets for `read` and `write` capacities.

+**Warning:** *The created role policy uses `*` for resource access to DynamoDB.
+This needs to changed in an upcoming release.
+Be careful when you use this in a (sensitive) production environment!*

 ## Usage

 Add the npm package to your project: